Using AI Contract Review Software

 When performing due diligence, Lawyers also have a certain amount of subjectivity when it comes to contract and document review.
 Although they rely on playbooks for reviewing contracts, they may need to make amendments or exceptions based on the particular contract and the other parties involved.

-At the end of the day, a lawyer is responsible for their clients, even if it's just a bit of contract review and contract management via Microsoft Word.
+At the end of the day, a lawyer or legal team is responsible for their clients, even if it's just a bit of contract review and contract management via Microsoft Word.
 Therefore, they need to ensure that everything they do is in their clients’ best interests.

 When AI Review Processes Get it Wrong